Joe Wilson has dedicated his life to public service—serving his family, his community and his country.

-Joe Wilson was born in Charleston, South Carolina on July 31, 1947 and attended the High School of Charleston.
-After receiving his undergraduate degree from Washington & Lee University in Lexington, Virginia, Joe went on to earn a law degree from the University of South Carolina and chose to practice as a real estate attorney in West Columbia.
+Born in Charleston, South Carolina, Joe attended the High School of Charleston before receiving his undergraduate degree from Washington & Lee University in Lexington, Virginia.
+After graduation, Joe earned a law degree from the University of South Carolina.
+He joined a small law firm and worked as a real estate attorney in West Columbia.

-In Congress, Joe serves as Ranking Member of the House Armed Services Subcommittee on Military Personnel.
-Additionally, he is a member of the Committee on Education and Labor and the Committee on Foreign Affairs.
-As a leader in Congress, Joe serves on the Republican Policy Committee and as an Assistant Republican Whip.
+Today, Joe is a leader in Congress, advancing the fight for limited government and expanded freedom.
+He serves as Chairman of the House Armed Services Committee for Emerging Threats and Capabilities, and is a senior member on the House Foreign Affairs Committee and the House Committee on Education and the Workforce.
+Joe also serves on the Republican Policy Committee and as an Assistant Republican Whip.

-Joe remains committed to the principles of limited government and expanded freedoms.
-He has worked closely with fellow members of Congress in a bipartisan manner to promote energy independence, a strong national defense, and to rein in the size and power of the federal government.
+Joe is committed to the fight for conservative values in Congress.
+He works closely with fellow members of Congress to promote a strong national defense promoting peace through strength, creating jobs, and limiting the size and scope of the federal government.

-With his wife Roxanne, Joe is the proud parent of four sons and grandparent to seven grandchildren.
+With his wife Roxanne, Joe is the proud parent of four Eagle Scout sons and grandparent to eight grandchildren.